 Don’t settle for accepting barking as a norm, or dogs being out because of stress-induced illnesses.
 You can take pride in your facility knowing that you’ve never witnessed a dog fight.

 An enrichment-based model that focuses on behavior wellness can change this, and more, for your business.

-During six days in Orlando, Beyond Doggy Day Care will show you that it’s possible to take fewer dogs, give them a superior experience to traditional dog day care, and grow your business with staff who are committed to your shared vision of making life better for everyone… dogs and humans alike… all while increasing revenue.
+During five days in Orlando, Beyond Doggy Day Care will show you that it’s possible to take fewer dogs, give them a superior experience to traditional dog day care, and grow your business with staff who are committed to your shared vision of making life better for everyone… dogs and humans alike… all while increasing revenue.

 Join Teena Patel, Founder of the University of Doglando

 When Teena first created the University of Doglando 10 years ago, she thought of it as an experiment.
 She wanted to experience the reality of a better, more fruitful way of doing dog daycare.

 That experiment worked, and now Doglando leads the pet care industry in dog day care services.
 We do that by differentiating ourselves as an enrichment center, and not a traditional dog day care.